DanielGavin/ols/README.md

 # ols
 Language server for Odin.
 This project is still in early development.

 **Status**: No platforms work after Odin update.
 I'll have to look into this.
+Please use Odin commit version 05ac2002e0296c3acccca1d8cffaafb002e43120.
 ![Procedure example](images/completion.gif)

 ## Table Of Contents